Company Formation Dublin is the one-stop-shop for everything you need to register a company in Ireland.

 - Bond for non-EEA/EU resident directors

 If you need any information on how to set up a Limited Company in Ireland, stay compliant with corporate law, or how to manage your business and registered office, we can help you with all that and much more.
-Rely on our years of experience and expertise and make sure you comply with every requirement imposed by the law.
+Rely on our years of experience and expertise and ensure you comply with every requirement the law imposes.